INN/docs/staffing/hiring/interview-questions.md

     - Do you have concerns about working on a smaller team?
     - Do you have concerns about working remotely?
 Does being in the same location/office as your co-workers matter to you?

-10. What are your interests and hobbies, relevant or otherwise, outside of work?

-11. If you could work from anywhere, where would that be?
+10. If you could work from anywhere, where would that be?

-12. Do you have any questions for me?
+11. Do you have any questions for me?

 ### Questions specific to our [support/docs position](/staffing/job-descriptions/INN-support-training-manager-2015.md)